jennifersokolov/jennifersokolov/pages/home.md

   blocking your sparkle to let the real you shine through…
 image: /static/img/img_1096.jpg
 process: >-
+  # The Process

-  <span class="h1">The Process</span> No one comes to a healer without a reason.
+  No one comes to a healer without a reason.
 Our lives are complicated and messy and filled with impossible transitions.
 Though it might not feel this way now, you are not those things.

   You are light and loving and filled with the capacity for joy.